dipankardas011/DSALabClass/Lab06/README.md

 * Write a menu driven program to implement circular queue operations such as Enqueue, Dequeue, Peek, Display of elements, IsEmpty, IsFull using static array.
 * Write a menu driven program to implement Deques (both Input-restricted and Output-restricted) operations such as Enqueue, Dequeue, Peek, Display of elements, IsEmpty, IsFull using static array.
 * Write a menu driven program to implement circular queue operations such as Enqueue, Dequeue, Peek, Display of elements, IsEmpty using linked list.
-* Write a menu driven program to implement circular queue operations such as Enqueue, Dequeue, Peek, Display of elements, IsEmpty using linked list.
+* Write a menu driven program to implement circular queue operations such as Enqueue, Dequeue, Peek, Display of elements, IsEmpty using linked list.🤣{Same}

 ## O/P